Smatek1001/AI_DnD/Factions/The_Society.md

 * **Size:** Large (hundreds to thousands of members/influence)
 * **Headquarters:** [[Starfall Manor]]
 * **Leader(s):** A shadowy council
-* **Primary Goals:** To manipulate Duskhaven’s elite and influence events from the shadows, pursuing a deeper, obscured agenda.
+* **Primary Goals:** To manipulate [[Duskhaven]]’s elite and influence events from the shadows, pursuing a deeper, obscured agenda.
 * **Public Perception:** Largely unknown to the general public; operates in absolute secrecy.
 * **Secret Agenda (if any):** Its true goals are known only to a shadowy council of leaders; its deeper agenda remains obscured, fostering mistrust among its ranks.

 ## II.
 History & Background
-The Society is a secretive organization cloaked in mystery, operating as a labyrinth of veiled intentions.
-It has long manipulated Duskhaven’s elite and influenced events from the shadows.
+[[The Society]] is a secretive organization cloaked in mystery, operating as a labyrinth of veiled intentions.
+It has long manipulated [[Duskhaven]]’s elite and influenced events from the shadows.
 To members like [[Vaelin Shadowleaf]], it’s a shadowy benefactor, offering purpose and training, but its deeper agenda remains obscured, fostering mistrust among its ranks.

 ## III.
 Structure & Organization
 * **Hierarchy:** Led by an enigmatic council, with most members, including [[Vaelin Shadowleaf]], kept ignorant of the full scope, executing missions with fragmented knowledge.
 Elders like [[Elyndra]] mentor operatives like [[Talia "Whisper"]].